kbase/project_guides/Data_Types/Eukaryotic_Genome/GenomeSpec.md

 **Structures name in bold would be WS Typed Objects**

-We are introducing a new concept of an unversioned Workspace reference.
+We are introducing a new concept of an nonversioned Workspace reference.
 So currently a Workspace reference contains 3 numbers spearated by a slash.
 The first number is the Workspace ID.
 The second number is the Workspace Object ID.
 The last number is Workspace Object Version number.

-An unversioned workspace reference would only contain Workspace ID and Workspace Object ID.
+An nonversioned workspace reference would only contain Workspace ID and Workspace Object ID.

 This prevents version creep from cascading up when descendent objects get updated.